1 month in Peru from north to south; from Chiclayo to Trujillo, from Huaraz to Cusco and Lima. We tell you everything about the budget to visit Peru.

 We visited Peru during our 19-month round the world trip.
 In all, we spent more than a month in the country, doing a lot of hiking but also discovering the so-called "classic" cities and tourist sites (for example Machu Picchu, Cusco, Lima, Huaraz and the andes).
 This is the country that gave us the passion of long distance trekking, especially with a magnificent 8-days trek to Machu Pichu.

 As I told you earlier, our blog posts about Peru are all available in chronological order at the end of this page.
 However, if you prefer to plan your trip with a map, you will find below all our blog posts by region.
 Simply click on the button to display the map of Peru.

 To get to Peru the easiest is probably to fly.
 There are several airports in the country, but if you are coming from abroad then you are highly likely to be arriving in Lima, the capital.

 If, like us, you are coming from Ecuador, then it is as well possible to arrive by bus.
 We detailed our trip in this blog post.

-Peruvian Visa: Should you apply for one?
+Visa for Peru: Should you apply for one?

 If you are French, Swiss, Belgian or Canadian and you plan to come to Peru for tourism purposes then the good news is that you will not need a visa.
 Peru simply issues a residence permit upon arrival in the country (by air or land).

 To enter Peru you simply need a valid passport with an expiry date of more than 6 months.
-Normally, upon arrival in the country, you receive a 90-day residence permit.
+Normally, upon arrival in the country, you receive a 90-day tourist permit.
 The visa cannot be extended.